areweguiyet/areweguiyet/README.md

 ```

 Once you add a crate to the JSON file, you can simply do `cargo run` from the `cli` directory
-and the CLI will generate the `base.tera.html`.
+and the CLI will generate the website (which is outputted into the `docs` directory).

 `ecosystem_tags.json` lists descriptions for tags.
 There should not be any unused tags listed
 in there and not all tags need to have a description, so not all tags need to be in that file.

-n.b., Because the CLI uses hyper which brings in tokio and futures, it takes awhile to compile
+n.b., Because the CLI uses reqwest, which brings in hyper and tokio, it may take awhile to
-and requires about half a gigabyte of disk space.
+compile and requires about half a gigabyte of disk space.

 ## TODO